 - 1) Questionnaires

 - 2) Saliva (spit) collection

 - 3) Testing of body systems

-- 4) Brain scan
+- 4) Brain scan (if you are happy to do this and the researchers agree that it is safe for you)

 We will ask you to fill in some questionnaires at the start of the study.
-The testing of body systems and the brain scan we will do twice, at different parts of your menstrual cycle (your menstrual cycle is the time between one period and the next).
+The testing of body systems and the brain scan (if you are doing this part) we will do twice, at different parts of your menstrual cycle (your menstrual cycle is the time between one period and the next).
 We will do these visits once during your period and once about 10 days after a period.